taralynn00/GVSU-Hackathon-Handbook/README.md

 ![alt text](img/button-diagram.png)

 **Basic Setup**:
-One side of the button is connected to GND, and one side is connected to the pin you want to use, which has a pull-up resistor (in the code below, the pin is 4).
+One side of the button is connected to GND, and one side is connected to the pin you want to use, which has a pull-up resistor.

 ```
 from gpiozero import Button